calint/tang-nano-9k--riscv--cache-psram/README.md

     cat > /dev/ttyUSB1 should echo without dropping input => receive is being overrun but how can baud 9600 outpace 20 MHz?
        => due to 'uart_send_char()'
-[ ] fix truncation warnings
+[ ] study why BAUD rate of less than 2400 does not work [ ] fix truncation warnings
 [x] step 11: adapt riscv core (multi-cycle ad-hoc pipeline simplest way forward) [x] RAMIO: read UART with 'lb' or 'lbu'